chamley/notes/Writing/FoDE.md

 "Ya like dags?" - Mickey

 We must point out that orchestration is strictly a batch concept.
 The streaming alternative to orchestrated task DAGs is the streaming DAG.
 Streaming DAGs remain challenging to build and maintain.
+Orchestration is the price of decoupling. see later notes

 See Chapter 8.

 ##### Software Engineering

 Programming: You better know SQL son.

 Core software engineering skills: they are pretty important, as are core software engineering best practices such as code-testing methodologies, such as unit, regression, integration, end-to-end, and smoke.
 It is important to have a fundamental understanding of how good software is built, the purpose it fulfills, keeping not just low level code but entire codebases / organizations adherent to DRY, KISSES etc ....
 Don't try to reinvent the wheel unless you work for Ferrari.
-I will probably keep saying versions of this throughout the whole notes. **This wheel habit is  something I personally struggle with a lot, on all levels of my engineering skills and in life in general.**
+I will probably keep saying versions of this throughout the whole notes.

 Keeping track of what open source is doing is important.
 As noted earlier, coding custom solutions has its own special situation that should only be undertaken for clearly identified use cases.